fenago/katacoda-scenarios/azure-functions/azure-functions-serverless-api/steps/3/text.md

 By default, your HTTP-triggered function is configured to accept any HTTP method.
 There is also a default URL of the form `http://<yourapp>.azurewebsites.net/api/<funcname>?code=<functionkey>`.
-If you followed the quickstart, then <funcname> probably looks something like "HttpTriggerJS1".
 In this section, you will modify the function to respond only to GET requests against `/api/hello` route instead.

 - Navigate to your function in the Azure portal.
 Select Integrate in the left navigation.
     ![](https://github.com/fenago/katacoda-scenarios/raw/master/azure-functions/azure-functions-serverless-api/steps/3/1.png)